raspberrypilearning/c3-wolfram-facial-recognition/en/step_3.md

 --- task ---

-Build a button which takes a photo and runs it through the classifier function.
+Build a button that takes a photo and runs it through the `potter` classifier.

 ```
 Button["New Photo",